 Educational work completed by students in other accredited institutions may, where applicable, be credited toward graduation requirements of Coastal Carolina Community College.
 In order to be eligible for graduation, the transfer student is required to enroll and successfully complete all additional academic program courses for which transfer credit was not received.
-The maximum credit transferable from another institution and the total allowed from all sources combined, including credit by exam at Coastal, is seventy-five (75) percent of the degree requirement toward any Associate in Arts, Associate in Arts in Teacher Preparation, Associate in Science, Associate in Engineering, Associate in Science in Teacher Preparation, Associate in Fine Arts in Theatre, Associate in Fine Arts in Music degree.
+The maximum credit transferable from another institution and the total allowed from all sources combined, including credit by exam at Coastal, is seventy-five (75) percent of the degree requirement toward any Associate in Arts, Associate in Arts in Teacher Preparation, Associate in Science, Associate in Engineering, Associate in Science in Teacher Preparation, Associate in Fine Arts in Theatre, Associate in Fine Arts in Visual Arts, or Associate in Fine Arts in Music degree.